mohammadrizwan002/credit_card_fraud_detection/README.md

 🌐 Web App (Streamlit)
 1. Open terminal or command prompt.
-2. Navigate to the `streamlit_app` directory
+2. Navigate to the `streamlit_app` directory.
-3.Run the Streamlit app: streamlit run app.py,
+3.Run the Streamlit app: streamlit run app.py.
 4.The app will open in your browser (usually at http://localhost:8501).
 5.Enter 30 feature values to check if the transaction is fraudulent cd streamlit_app.